 I’m reminded of Verdi’s quote “I adore art… when I am alone with my notes, my heart pounds and the tears stream from my eyes, and my emotion and my joys are too much to bear.”

-This would enable us to happily return to the stage with The Nightingale (3, 4 October) and Cosi fan tutte (24, 27, 29, 31 October), however these performances will take place with reduced Phase 4 capacities.
+We will return to the stage with The Nightingale (3, 4 October) and Cosi fan tutte (24, 27, 29, 31 October), however these performances will take place with reduced Phase 4 capacities.

 Please do not attend a live performance if you are unwell.
 As an interim COVID-19 measure if you are unwell, please contact [email protected] prior to the performance to discuss your options with us.
 Your options include ticket exchanges or a refund.